-A criminal charge of money laundering is frequently added on top of other charges by zealous prosecutors looking to enhance the penalties of a crime.
-When a charge of money laundering is brought on its own, it may be because the government’s evidence of other crimes is weak or tainted and this is the one area that can be proven based only on a paper trail.
+A criminal charge of money laundering is frequently added to other charges by zealous prosecutors seeking to enhance the penalties for a crime.
+When a charge of money laundering is brought on its own, it may be because the government’s evidence of other crimes is weak or tainted, and this is the one area that can be proven based only on a paper trail.

 We have handled money laundering charges as part of a wide range of cases that include: